When people know that I can speak Chinese some common questions are:

 If you stumbled upon this article accidentally because you want to get a tattoo with Chinese letters, wait for a second, as you might still learn something and avoid getting a tattoo of something that your future Chinese girlfriend/boyfriend is going to laugh at every time they see it.

 Why is it incorrect to say “Chinese letters” and what is their proper name?

-To make things simple, languages such as English, Spanish, Greek, or Russian are based on letters that can be ordered into an alphabet, where each letter is associated with a sound and are combined to form words.
+To make things simple, languages such as English, Spanish, Greek, Russian, or even Korean are based on letters that can be ordered into an alphabet, where each letter is associated with a sound and are combined to form words.

-Chinese does not have letters.
+Chinese does not have letters and therefore doesn’t have an alphabet.
 Rather, it has characters that are associated with a concept and not a sound.

 This is similar to the meaning of numbers:

 If I write 1, a Spanish speaker will read “uno,” an English speaker “one,” and a French person “un,” and so on.

 Chinese does not have an alphabet due to the fact that Chinese does not have letters; rather, Chinese has characters.